-Pension Liabilities, Pension Expense, and Deferred Outflows of Resources and Deferred Inflows of Resources Related to Pensions

-At June 30, 2019, the Town reported a liability of \$43,888 for its proportionate share of the net pension liability.
-The net pension liability was measured as of June 30, 2018.
-The total pension liability used to calculate the net pension asset was determined by an actuarial valuation as of December 31, 2017.
-The total pension liability was then rolled forward to the measurement date of June 30, 2018 utilizing update procedures incorporating the actuarial assumptions.
+Pension Liabilities, Pension Expense, and Deferred Outflows of Resources and Deferred Inflows of Resources Related to Pensions pension liability used to calculate the net pension asset was determined by an actuarial valuation as of December 31, 2019.
+The total pension liability was then rolled forward to the measurement date of June 30, 2020 utilizing update procedures incorporating the actuarial assumptions.
 The Town's proportion of the net pension liability was based on a projection of the Town's long-term share of future payroll covered by the pension plan, relative to the projected future payroll covered by the pension plan of all participating LGERS employers, actuarially determined.
-At June 30, 2019, the Town's proportion was 0.00185% which was decrease of .00004% from its proportion measured June 30, 2018.
+At June 30, 2021, the Town's proportion was 0.00251% which was decrease of (.00021)% from its proportion measured June 30, 2020.